felixschndr/mealie-bring-api/README.md

 1. Add the items of your recipes to your Mealie shopping list or add items manually.

    ![adding recipe items](./assets/images/add_recipe_ingredients_to_list.png)
+2. If you choose to run the action automatically, skip to 6.
-2. After you add all the items, you want to move to Bring open _any_ recipe
+3. After you add all the items, you want to move to Bring, open _any_ recipe
-3. Click on `Recipe Actions`
+4. Click on `Recipe Actions`
-4. Choose your new action (e.g. `Move items to Bring`)
+5. Choose your new action (e.g. `Move items to Bring`)

    ![execute add items to bring](./assets/images/execute_move_items_to_bring.png)
-5. That's it!
+6. That's it!
    - The items will be removed from your Mealie shopping list and added to your Bring shopping list.
    - You should see some output in the logfile
    ```text